-19.1 analyze scenarios (e.g., demand and supply graphs) to assess the degree to which the demand or supply of a good or service is elastic, using the descriptive terms elastic, unitary, and inelastic Elasticity focuses on the degree to which changes in price affect the quantity demanded and / or the quantity supplied.
+19.1 analyze scenarios to determine the degree to which the demand a good or service is elastic Elasticity focuses on the degree to which changes in price affect the quantity demanded.
 Elasticity is important because it describes the fundamental relationship between price and the demand and supply of goods and services.
 For example, knowing the elasticity of a good enables sellers to more accurately anticipate buyers' behaviour if price decreases or increases.